Humblepics

 “A blazing fire makes flame and brightness out of everything that is thrown into it… Accept the things to which fate binds you, and love the people with whom fate brings you together, but do so with all your heart.” – Marcus Aurelius

 This is “Love of Fate.”
-It’s the next step after the Dichotomy of Control.
+It’s the advanced step after the Dichotomy of Control.
 It’s not just accepting what happens; it’s loving it.
 A Stoic believes that every event, good or bad, is a necessary, non-negotiable part of reality.
 To fight reality is to suffer.
-The goal is to see every obstacle not as a problem, but as fuel—a new opportunity to practice virtue (courage, patience, or justice).
+The goal is to see every obstacle not as a problem, but as fuel—a new opportunity to practice virtue like courage or patience.

 4. Principle: Memento Mori (All Stoics)